In This Article

 How to test retry in Python?

-You can simulate failures by hitting a test endpoint that returns error codes like 500 or 429.
+You can simulate failures by hitting a test endpoint that returns errors with codes like 500 or 429.
 Then watch your code retry and print out HTTP codes.
 Use loops or a session object with HTTPAdapter, or use a decorator library like tenacity.
 That's how you can confirm the retry attempts count.

 What is 429 retry after in Python?